Sweetacre Apiaries

 Bill's Notes Regarding Breeding

-I have read and pondered much regarding VSH and Hygienic behavior in honey bees.
+I have read and pondered much regarding VSH and hygienic behaviour in honey bees.
 I am often asked if I worry about them in my selection.
-The quick answer is 'no' but I do feel I need to explain why.
+The quick answer is 'no' but I do feel the need to explain myself.

 My bees are healthy, they are raised and bred properly, and they perform well in the North.
 Exactly how do they do that?
-I don't know, but I do know this; I only use organic acids (formic, and oxalic if necessary) , I try to treat them well (good husbandry), and I don't take short cuts raising my queens.
-Because I sell nuc's my comb stays young, which I believe is important.
+I don't know, but I do know this; I only use organic acids (formic, and oxalic if necessary), I try to treat them well (good husbandry), and I don't take shortcuts when raising my queens.
+Because I sell nucs, my comb stays young, which I believe is important.
 I also trust that the bees are here to teach me, as in my beekeeping journey, I'm always learning!